feathersjs-ecosystem/authentication/scenarios.md

 - `Blacklist` - A list of access tokens that are not expired but flagged as invalid or revoked.
 - `Whitelist` - A list of access tokens that are not expired and currently valid for your API.

+We might just need to keep a collection or table of Authorizations and you can simply check for presence of an Authorization ID or add a flag to that collection or table as to whether it is valid or not.

 ## Caveats to JWT

 JWT access tokens cannot be truly stateless unless you or okay with eventual consistency limited to the TTL of the tokens.
 Since JWTs are only invalidated if they are expired, tampered with, or malformed they cannot be explicitly revoked without checking a blacklist or whitelist (which requires storing state).
 So the JWTs themselves may be stateless but the complete validation of them is not.